ciberado/k8s-lab-based-training/0400-DATA-AND-STATE/144-stateful-sets/README.md

 echo the original IP was $ORIGINAL_IP, but the new one is $NEW_IP.
 ```

-* See if the previously created file is still accessible from the `pod`
+* Although te pod is a new replica, you can see how the previously created file is still accessible from it

 ```bash
 kubectl exec bash-statefulset-0 -- cat /datavolume/wop.txt
 ```

-* Add a new replica to the `statefulset`
+* Add a new replica to the `statefulset` (it will create a new volume)

 ```bash
 kubectl scale statefulset bash-statefulset --replicas=2